JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 });
 ```

 Next, we'll setup two indirect commands in some buffers.
 One for hardware raster, one for software raster.
-For hardware raster, we're going to hardcode the vertex count to 64 (the maximum number of triangles per meshlet) times 3 (3 vertices per triangle) total vertices.
-We'll also set the initialize count to zero.
+For hardware raster, we're going to hardcode the vertex count to 64 (the maximum number of triangles per meshlet) times 3 (vertices per triangle) total vertices.
+We'll also initialize the instance count to zero.

 This was a sceme I described in my last post, but purposefully avoided due to the performance lost.
 However, now that we're adding a software rasterizer, I expect that almost all clusters will be software rasterized.
 Therefore some performance loss for the hardware raster is acceptable.
 In return, we'll get to use a nice trick in the next step.